12.6 Fitness, Academy, and Continuing Readiness

 Key Takeaways

-- The best post-test strategy is to keep improving while preserving accurate records and communication.
+- The strongest post-test strategy is to keep improving fitness, documents, writing, and judgment while preserving accurate records and communication.

 | Readiness area | What to maintain | Why it matters |